kilcmn3/David-s-Food-runner-Frontend-/README.md

 # Improvements

 - [v]Sign up should be easy and understandable for a new user.
-- [v]Search results should list by closet distance.
+- Search results should list by closet distance.
-- [v]User can make favorite restaurants list(current the functionality is not avaliable).
+- User can make favorite restaurants list(current the functionality is not avaliable).
-- [v]User token after login(Instead of setting toke to localStorage.. should be better way to handle it.).
+- User token after login(Instead of setting toke to localStorage.. should be better way to handle it.).

 ---